Mental Health Issues in Menopause: Impact of Hot Flashes

-Physical and mental health are intrinsically linked and can’t be separated.
+Physical and mental health issues are intrinsically linked and can’t be separated.
 Sleepless nights can also lead to mood changes.
 Hot flashes & night sweats can leave women feeling anxious, cranky, and irritable during the day.

-Lifestyle Changes to Treat Mental Disorders
+Lifestyle Changes to Treat Mental Health Issues

 If someone has a long-term physical condition, that could impact their mental health.
-If a woman isn’t sleeping well due to hot flashes & night sweats, her mood would no doubt be affected as well.
+If a woman isn’t sleeping well due to hot flashes & night sweats, her mood will no doubt be affected as well.

 Help Is Available

 Menopause and hot flashes are connected with severe mental health issues.
 You can manage your hot flashes with a KÜLKUF high-tech wristband.
 KÜLKUF is a stylish & all-natural bracelet that helps you defeat hot flashes quickly.
 You can order yours online.